comtechnet/theword-monorepo/README.md

 ### theword-bots

-The [theword bots](packages/theword-bots) package contains a bot that monitors for changes in TheWord auction state and notifies everyone via Twitter and Discord.
+The [theword bots](packages/theword-bots) package contains a bot that monitors for changes in TheWord offering state and notifies everyone via Twitter and Discord.

 ### theword-contracts